 Hello and welcome to thinkingcountry.
-I am an environmental and agricultural writer, speaker, conservationist and rural commentator, based in the UK.
-I also help manage an 1100 acre mixed farm business in Essex.
+I am an environmental and agricultural writer and rural commentator, based in the UK.
+I also help manage an 1100 acre mixed farm business in Essex and take an active interest in conservation and wildlife.

 I launched thinkingcountry in 2013 to explore agricultural and environmental issues and to provide a platform for free thinking people to discuss rural affairs.
 My interests revolve around the natural, cultural and social factors that help shape the rural environment, particularly in Britain.
 I am interested in issues about farming and conservation and how these two worlds interact as well as soils, sustainability and how communities engage with their local environment.